To see a list of all document pages please click HERE.

-Email firstname.lastname@example.org to register your interest and to communicate progress on the transcriptions.
+Email email@example.com to register your interest and to communicate progress.
 Participants will receive instructions of how to access the information on this website where photographs of each of the pages of the terrier can be downloaded from, as well as a table in which the contents of those pages can be transcribed.
 For those who do not wish to directly access the content from the website, we will email you directly with the photographs and table, which you can then return via email once completed.
-Whether you download directly or receive an image from us, please note that each page needs to be assigned to a transcriber to avoid duplications.
+Please note that each page needs to be assigned to a transcriber to avoid duplications.

-The completed transcriptions will be checked by the project lead, Rob Briggs, and, once accepted as accurate, added to a master transcription file.
+The completed transcriptions will be checked by the project lead, Rob Briggs, and, once accepted as accurate, added to a master transcription file and uploaded back onto this website.
 Occasional update emails will be circulated, informing participants of progress and highlighting names and themes of particular interest.
 All participants will receive the final completed terrier transcription.

 The following guidelines are also useful as they have example sheets which have been filled-in, as well as transcription tips and some of the common place-names likely to be encountered.
-The blank transcription page for filling in can be found here
+A note on Burdett can be found here, and the blank transcription page for filling in here

 All images copyright Puttenham & Wanborough History Society 2020.